benoitm974/Arduino-Queue.h/README.md

 NOTE: If the queue grows to `maxlength` items (and you dont take them out) any additional items added *will drop out of the queue*.
 Please bear this in mind when defining maxlength so it is a reasonable balance between RAM usage and functional usefulness.

+NOTE: if provided a byte* buffer second parameter allow you to pre-allocate the buffer (ex: external memory, PSRAM, which required sepcific allocation).
+The queue won't allocate the buffer internally and won't free up the buffer on destructor.
+You'll have be carefull to provide the right buffer size and max lentgh.

 **Examples**

 ```cpp